happy-hamster/frontend/README.md

 - npm Tools (part of [Node](https://www.npmjs.com/get-npm))

 ## Step for Step
-1. Clone the HappyHamster project
+1. Clone the HappyHamster project.
-2. Open command line and navigate to the cloned project.
+2. Open command line and navigate to the repository root and then to the SAKPaaS folder.
-3. Run "npm install"
+3. Run `npm install`
-4. Run "ng serve" and your local HappyHamster should open up at localhost:4200!
+4. Run `ng serve` and your local HappyHamster should open up at `localhost:4200`!